netdata/netdata/docs/netdata-cloud/authentication-and-authorization/role-based-access-model.md

 ## Which functionalities are available for each role?

-In more detail, you can find on the following tables which functionalities are available for each role on each domain.
+In more detail, you can find on the following tables which functionalities are available for each role in each domain.

 ### Space Management